Lloyd Wootton: Career

 When the Owen Sound Georgians joined the Ontario Senior A Lacrosse League in 1946, they brought with them a young and unknown teenage goaltender named Lloyd Wootton.
 By 1950, the Georgians had become the Crescents and "Moon" was coming into his own as one of the league's elite goaltenders.
 He led the league in goals against, his team to first place in the OLA, and was named a first team all-star.
 The Crescents would defeat the Peterborough Timbermen in five games and the St. Catharines Athletics in seven to take the Ontario championship.
 In the Mann Cup, Wootton would lead the Crescents to their first and only national championship, taking the Cup in seven games over the New Westminster Adanacs.
 For his play, Wootton was awarded most valuable player of the Mann Cup for the first of three times.

 As many of the veterans left the Crescents in the winter after they won the Mann Cup, Wootton, Jack "Curly" Mason, and Russ Slater were transferred to the Peterborough Trailermen.
 In 1951, their addition meant instant success and they would become the first players to win five consecutive Mann Cups (a distinction not seen again until 1996).
 Moon led the Trailermen to first in the league with the second lowest goals against average and gained league most valuable player and first team all-star honours.
 The Trailermen would take the OLA Championship by defeating the Fergus Thistles and Mimico Mountaineers in the final.
 In the Mann Cup final, the Trailermen would defeat the Vancouver Combines in seven games and Moon would win his second Mann Cup most valuable player trophy.

 In 1952, Wootton would help his team to the best record in the OLA again while letting in 32 less goals than the next best defensive team.
 Moon was again a first team all-star.
 They would win the OLA title again and sweep the Vancouver Burrards in four games to win him his third straight Mann Cup.

-The 1953 season saw the Trailermen edge out St. Catharines by won win to take the regular season pennant.
+The 1953 season saw the Trailermen edge out St. Catharines by one win to take the regular season pennant.
 Despite the Athletics outscoring the Trailermen by 33 goals, Wootton's tending kept 31 less goals out of Peterborough nets than their foe.
 The Trailermen would sweep aside the Orillia Terriers and make quick work of the Athletics (five games) to win a third straight title.
 At the Mann Cup, the Trailermen would defeat the Victoria Shamrocks 4-games-to-1 to take a third straight Mann Cup (fourth for Wootton).